szesto/apicupcfg/README.md

 *apicupcfg* is a tool to create IBM API Connect 2018.x configuration scripts.

-Audience for this tool are consultants working with the IBM API Connect version 2018.1.x No IBM API Connect software is required to build or use this tool.
+Audience for this tool are consultants working with the IBM API Connect version 2018.1.x.

+*No IBM API Connect software is required to build or use this tool.*

 Configuration data is defined in one json configuration file that collects subsystems information.